apiarian/village/village_py/README.md

 - do we really even need a chat?
 - calendar template
 - thread permissions should probably be in the threads model
+- multiple villages on the same app, probably using separate repositories
+- emoji and timezone in a top level repository settings.yaml
+- also include a code of conduct and about details that can be read from file instead of being hard-coded
 - deploy for my gaming folks